AKA-G47/AKA-G47.github.io/main1.md

 <br>
 <h2>About Me</h2> <a name="About"></a>
 <p> I'm a Ph.D student in <a href="https://www.umass.edu/mathematics-statistics/#">Applied Mathematics</a> at the <a href="https://www.umass.edu">University of Massachusetts Amherst</a> under the suppervision of <a href="https://people.math.umass.edu/~dobson/">Matthew Dobson</a>.
-Before starting my Ph.D, I completed an MS in applied math at UMass Amherst.</p>
+Before starting my Ph.D, I completed a <a href="https://www.umass.edu/mathematics-statistics/graduate/applied-ms"> MS in Applied Mathematics</a> at UMass Amherst.</p>